Infomaniak/mobile-kchat/README.md

 2. Run the command `npm install` (This will install node_modules & pods)
 3. Run `npm run build:ios-sim` to launch your app

+## Project launch :

+1. To avoid errors related to the Infomaniak font, you can run the shell command `npm run font-download` 2.
+Run `npm start`

 ## Common errors

 ### Binary emulator not found